Piotr-cloud/SmartAnonymizationSystem/README.md

 <img src="_README/SA_Sequence.png"/>
 <br/>

 Each step of the above sequence is implemented by a solution, so-called "Worker".
 Configuration of solutions used is done during runtime of the system.
 To see a list of built-in solutions, see chapter [Build-in solutions](#built-in-solutions).
-System allows integrating new solution and measure performance of execution resources cost.
+System allows integration of new solution and measurement its performance in terms of execution resources cost.

 Example of anonymized license plates in video: